 Your supervisor will be more than capable of guiding you through the process.

-However, since everything is so structured and formal, you might want to use a template to help you get started.
+However, since everything is so structured and formal, you might want to use a PhD proposal template to help you get started.

-Templates can help you stay on track and make sure your proposal follows a certain logic.
+Templates can help you stay on track and make sure your research proposal follows a certain logic.

 A lot of proposal software solutions offer templates for different types of proposals, including PhD proposals.

-But, should you use a template?
+But, should you use Phd proposal templates?
 Here are some pros and cons to help you make a decision.

 - Expedites the proposal process.